fleetdm/fleet/docs/01-Using-Fleet/standard-query-library/README.md

 2. Replace each field and submit a pull request to the fleetdm/fleet GitHub repository.

+3. If you want to contribute multiple queries, do open one PR with all the queries in it.

 For instructions on submitting pull requests to Fleet check out [the Committing Changes section](../../03-Contributing/04-Committing-Changes.md#committing-changes) in the Contributors documentation.

 ## Additional resources